-The student must submit a written appeal to the Sr. VP of Academic Affairs and Student Affairs supporting one or more of the grounds outlined above.
+The student must submit a written appeal to the Chief Student Affairs Officer or designee supporting one or more of the grounds outlined above.
 A request must explain, in detail, the basis for the appeal.
-The Sr. VP of Academic and Student Affairs or designee will decide if there is sufficient documentation to modify or uphold the original sanction.
+The Chief Student Affairs Officer or designee will decide if there is sufficient documentation to modify or uphold the original sanction.
 These decisions are final.
-In situations where new evidence is introduced, the Sr. VP of Academic and Student Affairs or designee can decide to reopen the original hearing and the hearing board can uphold or modify its finding.
+In situations where new evidence is introduced, the Chief Student Affairs Officer or designee can decide to reopen the original hearing and the hearing board can uphold or modify its finding.